cloud-custodian/cloud-custodian/docs/source/filters.rst

 ASGs, but want to make sure no more than one instance per ASG is affected.
 This filter lets you do that.

-This works using these simple steps:
+This works using these this process:

     1. Group resources
     2. Sort each group of resources